Go4It: History

 Children's radio had been provided by Listen with Mother from 1950 to 1982 and subsequently by a weekday lunchtime programme called Listening Corner.
 From 1990, there were Children's BBC radio serials on BBC Radio 5.
 When that station closed in 1994 CBBC serials moved to Radio 4 on Sundays from 7 to 7.30pm until Easter 1998 when it was replaced by another episode of The Archers.

 "Go4It" started in 2001 and was originally produced by Jo Daykin and hosted by Matt Smith and included Cromarty the space cat and many jokes.
 Smith was replaced one year later by CBBC presenter Barney Harwood on 5 May 2002.
 With Harwood's arrival the show became less patronising with the theme tune changed to Danger Man.
 When Harwood was off on holiday there were guest presenters like Kirsten O'Brien, Natalie Barrass and David McFetridge.

 The show typically centred on themes of books, poetry and literature.
 A typical episode featured a guest author or poet and often a trip 'on location' to an event related to children's literature.
 It could be considered a junior version of Radio 4's Book Club with an author being asked questions by the young fans in the studio: the 'g4it-ers'.
 Also included were games and competitions.
 Some shows were also themed, for instance an Arthurian theme (27 May 2007) or Enid Blyton (3 June 2007).
 The programme included readings of serialized stories although this was later dropped as the show 'matured'; instead listeners were encouraged to listen to sister programme Big Toe Books on BBC7.

 The 4 May 2008 episode was a special on comics.
 Featured was Philip Pullman's new comic strip and Eagle.

 During the first year the show was extensively parodied on the Radio 4 impressionist satire Dead Ringers for being about 'what people at Radio 4 think young people want to listen to', for instance Dylan Thomas poetry read by Richard Burton and Will Self stories.
 Matt Smith was singled out for what could be seen as a patronising attitude towards the audience, including excessive use of the word 'ace'.

 Cancellation

 In March 2009, it was announced that Go4It would be cancelled.
 The last episode was broadcast on 24 May 2009.
 The reason given was that it did not attract enough young listeners.
-The show attracted an average of 450,000 listeners, but only 20,000 were aged between 4-14.
-The average age of the listeners was between 52-55.
+The show attracted an average of 450,000 listeners, but only 20,000 were aged between 4–14.
+The average age of the listeners was between 52 and 55.
 The decision to axe Go4It means that there are now no children's programmes on BBC analogue radio.